microsoft/Build25-LAB304/4-Debugging/README.md

 ## Overview

-Playwright's UI Mode provides a powerful visual interface for running and debugging your tests.
-When a test fails, UI Mode offers detailed insights, including error messages, call logs, and page snapshots.
-You can even leverage AI to ols like GitHub Copilot Chat directly from UI Mode to help diagnose and fix failures.
+Playwright's UI Mode offers an intuitive visual interface for running and debugging tests interactively.
+When a test fails, UI Mode displays comprehensive details such as error messages, call logs, and page snapshots, making it easier to pinpoint issues.
+Additionally, you can streamline troubleshooting by using the **Copy Prompt** button in the Errors tab—simply paste the copied prompt into GitHub Copilot Chat in VS Code to get AI-powered explanations and suggested fixes for your test failures.

 ## Running Tests in UI Mode